 This review and assessment process over the years has identified that the most significant air quality objective, in terms of the one most likely to be breeched in the borough, is the annual mean objective for nitrogen dioxide.
-Monitoring of nitrogen dioxide levels on the Isle of Wight has continued into 2016 and the results for 2015 show that air quality in the area is generally good.
-Air quality objectives are and will be achieved and the designation of an Air Quality Management Area within the Borough is not required.
+Monitoring of nitrogen dioxide levels on the Isle of Wight has continued into 2017 and the results for 2016 show that air quality in the area is generally good.
+Air quality objectives are and will be achieved and the designation of an Air Quality Management Area on the Isle of Wight is not required.